A-Foliations of codimension two on compact simply-connected manifolds: Main results

-In the context of Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol}, we consider the case when the leaf space is a disk, and all singular strata are contained in the boundary.

-We then study the homeomorphism type of the leaves of $A$-foliations on compact, simply-connected manifolds.
-We will prove, except in the case of $4$-dimensional leaves, that they are all homeomorphic to tori or Bieberbach manifolds, extending results in \cite{Galaz-Garcia2015}.
-This is due to the positive answer to the Borel conjecture for virtually abelian groups, except for dimension $4$ (see for example \cite{FarrellHsiang1983}).
+We begin by studying the homeomorphism type of the leaves of $A$-folia\-tions on compact, simply-connected manifolds.
+We prove in Proposition~\ref{P: Holonomy implies Bieberbach type} that, except in the case of $4$-dimensional leaves, the leaves are all homeomorphic to tori or Bieberbach manifolds, extending results in \cite{Galaz-Garcia2015}.

+\begin{theorem} Let $(M,\fol)$ be an $A$-foliation, and consider a leaf $L\in \fol$.
+If $\dim(L)\neq 4$, then $L$ is homeomorphic to a Biberbach manifold. \end{theorem}

+This result is due to the positive answer to the Borel conjecture for virtually abelian groups, except for dimension $4$ (see for example \cite{FarrellHsiang1983}).
+In \cite{Galaz-Garcia2018} the authors introduce $B$-foliations.
+These are $A$-foliations such that the leaves are Biberbach manifolds.
+In light of Proposition~\ref{P: Holonomy implies Bieberbach type}, from a topological view point any $A$-foliation without $4$-dimensional leaves is a $B$-foliation.
+Since Biberbach manifolds are charaterized as those closed manifolds admitting a flat Riemannian metric \cite[Corollary 5.1]{Charlap}, we propose here to modify the definition of $B$-foliation in \cite{Galaz-Garcia2015} to the following one: A $B$-foliation is an $A$-foliation such that the leaves with the induced Riemannian metric are flat, see Remark \ref{R: New definition of B-foliations}.

-We also study the infinitesimal foliations of an $A$-foliation, as well as the holonomy of the leaves, and propose a finer stratification of the manifold.
-Both of these concepts in the particular case of homogeneous foliations are encoded in the isotropy of an orbit.
-We define \emph{the weights of the foliation}, which encode the information of the infinitesimal foliation and the holonomy.
-We remark that for a singular Riemannian foliation, such that all leaves are closed manifolds, the leaf space contains a smooth manifold as an open and dense subset.
-We show that the weights are well defined for a compact simply-connected manifold with an $A$-foliation, such that the manifold part of the leaf space is simply connected.
-The weights defined in the present work generalize the weights of smooth effective torus actions (defined in \cite{Orlik1970}, \cite{Fintushel77}, \cite{Oh1983}), which encode the isotropy information of torus actions.
-In the case when a cross-section exists, the weights characterize up to foliated homeomorphism the manifold.
-We say that two weighted leaf spaces are \emph{isomorphic}, if there is a weight preserving homeomorphism.
+We also study the infinitesimal foliations of an $A$-foliation, as well as the holonomy of the leaves.
+This allows us to describe the tubular neighborhoods of the singular leaves, and we propose a finer stratification of the manifold.
+Both concepts of holonomy and the infinitesimal foliation in the case of homogeneous foliations are encoded in the isotropy subgroup of an orbit.
+For an $A$-foliation of codimension $2$ on a simply-connected manifold we define \emph{the weights of the foliation}, which encode the information of the infinitesimal foliation.
+The weights defined in this present work generalize the weights of smooth effective torus actions (defined in \cite{Orlik1970}, \cite{Fintushel77}, \cite{Oh1983}), which encode the isotropy information of torus actions.

-When the projection maps admit a cross-section, the weighted orbit spaces determine up to foliated homeomorphism the foliated manifold.
+We say that two weighted leaf spaces are \emph{isomorphic}, if there is a weight preserving homeomorphism, and prove that for compact simply-connected manifolds with singular $A$-foliations of codimension $2$ the weighted orbit spaces determine up to foliated homeomorphism the foliated manifold.